Places to Stay in Minnesota

 Thumper Pond Resort in Ottertail, MN offers something for every member of the family – including a championship golf course, a luxurious spa, an indoor waterpark for all ages, plus family dining options and numerous nearby lakes and parks to enjoy.

-Across the prairie in the historic town on Pipestone, the Calumet Inn brings guests back a century.
-Check into the historic, yet newly renovated, hotel and visit nearby wonders, including Pipestone National Monument and Blue Mounds State Park.
+Across the prairie in the historic town on Pipestone, Minnesota the Calumet Inn brings guests back a century.
+Check into the historic hotel and visit nearby wonders, including Pipestone National Monument and Blue Mounds State Park.

 The red brick Two Harbors, MN lighthouse that Lake Superior ore boats once depended on is now one of Minnesota's most unique bed and breakfasts.
 Stay the night or take a tour of this historic lighthouse – the oldest lighthouse in the state.